Digital Marketing Agency | SEO, Paid Social & PPC

 Keywords Today

-However, the concealment of search queries within the search term report is causing this common ground to erode.
-In today’s privacy-centric landscape, determining the most effective keyword concepts relies on educated guesses based on traffic predictions and performance data.
+However, the concealment of search queries is eroding this common ground bit by bit.
+Because of today’s privacy-first environment, the efficacy of the concept of keywords relies on educated guesses through leveraging traffic predictions and performance data.

 Furthermore, Performance Max has emerged as an all-encompassing campaign type, relying solely on keywords as an audience signal.
 Its growing popularity is driven by several factors: